IsaacBravo/ClimateVision-Website/content/english/authors/isaac-bravo.md

 ---

 Doctoral Candidate.
 Technical University of Munich.
-School of Social Sciences and Technology.
+School of Social Sciences and Technology,
+Department of Governance.